 - How you can benefit from smart charging.

 Smart electric vehicle charging refers to the use of various hardware and software technologies that facilitate load management in EV chargers (typically level 2).
 This guide will focus on smart chargers using ‘behind-the-meter’ configurations i.e. set by the home/business.

 In the future, smart electric vehicle chargers will: communicate with the grid and be controlled by your electricity provider (along with other chargers) to provide stability to the electricity grid.
 Smart chargers will also feature bidirectional charging (V2G, V2H, V2L) however this is still a few years away from being commercially available.
 You can read more about how smart ev chargers can provide grid services in Origin’s Smart Charging Trial.

 What is a Smart EV Charging?

-A smart EV charger features intelligent hardware and software that enables it to automate and control the charging of your electric car.
+Smart EV charging refers to the use of intelligent hardware and software that automates and controls the charging of your electric car.
 Known as load management, the charger dynamically adjusts the power sent to your electric car based on preset configurations.
 It does this by reading the electric signals from various devices and managing and controlling the power flowing from your charger.

 What this means is you can simply ‘set and forget’, with the peace of mind that your electric car will be charged the way you want it to without manual intervention.